zmanian/gaia/spec.md

   simultaneously withdrawn.
-- Whenever a totally new validator is added to the validator set, the `accum` of the entire candidate must be 0, meaning that the initial value for `candidate.AccumAdjustment` must be set to the value of `canidate.Count` for the height which the candidate is added on the validator set.
+- Whenever a totally new validator is added to the validator set, the `accum` of the entire candidate must be 0, meaning that the initial value for `candidate.Adjustment` must be set to the value of `canidate.Count` for the height which the candidate is added on the validator set.
-- The accum of a new delegator bond will be 0 for the height at which the bond was added.
+- The feePool of a new delegator bond will be 0 for the height at which the bond was added.
 This is achieved by setting `DelegatorBond.FeeWithdrawalHeight` to the height which the bond was added.